 - Large intestine: over 33,000 species, mostly Bacteroides thetaiotaomicron

-Probiotic bacteria are only part of a much greater community in the body.
-But because of their ability to communicate with the rest of the body the benefits of probiotics include the entire body.
+Therefore, probiotic bacteria are one part of a much greater community in the body.
+But because they are so talkative, benefits of probiotics include the entire body.
 The fact that gut bacteria make up 80% of the immune system shows how essential they are for our well-being!

-- Ideally, a human should have 85% good bacteria and 15% of the bad to keep the right balance
+- Ideally, we should have 85% good bacteria and 15% of the bad to keep the right balance

 Benefits of probiotics